steps137/ML/RL/Env_MountainCar/README.md

-﻿# The exact solution of the MountainCar problem
+﻿# The exact solution of the MountainCar-v0 problem

 ## Intro